linkeddatacenter/uSilex/README.md

 ### Configuring new service providers

 µSilex Services provider are normal Pimple service providers that, optionally, define the method *boot*.
 This method will be called only once by the application method *boot*.
 Use this feature only if strictly necessary.

-*Note that this is a bit different from old Silex approach, where boot was always called automatically before running the application.*
+The boot method is called automatically by the Application run method.

 A best practice to write a PSR-15 service provider is to allow users to declare middlewares as Pimple services and to allow users to define the middleware queue (i.e. pipeline) in an array with the name *handler.queue*.
 The *handler.queue* element can also be a service that resolves in an implementation of the iterable interface.
 For instance: